 How to Make an Apple Crisp

-Start making the oat streusel topping by combining flour, brown sugar, oats, cinnamon, and salt in a bowl.
+Make the streusel topping: I start by mixing the flour, brown sugar, oats, cinnamon, and a pinch of salt in a large bowl.
+I stir everything together until it looks evenly combined.

-Place the apples in a large bowl with flour, cinnamon, brown sugar, nutmeg, and rum.
+Mix the filling: I place the sliced apples in a large bowl and add the flour, cinnamon, brown sugar, nutmeg, and a splash of rum.
+Then I toss everything together until the apples are coated.

-Pat the streusel down to even it out, and then bake the apple crisp at 350° for 45 to 55 minutes.
-The top should be lightly browned, and the edges should have some caramelization.
-In addition, the apples should be tender.
-You also do not want to cover it with foil so the top can brown up.
+Bake the apple crisp: I gently pat the streusel topping to even it out, then bake the dish at 350 degrees for about 45 to 55 minutes.
+The top should turn lightly golden, the edges will caramelize, and the apples should be soft and tender.
+I never cover it with foil so the topping can crisp up nicely.

 Make Ahead and Storage